vishnux/DistilYT/README.md

 ## Overview

 The YouTube Video Summarizer is an advanced application developed to facilitate real-time summarization of YouTube videos, resulting in a significant reduction of video-watching time.
 This cutting-edge solution harnesses the YouTube Transcript API combined with the power of BART (Bidirectional and AutoRegressive Transformers), utilizing deep learning techniques to generate concise and accurate video summaries.
+The application will process the specified video, extract its transcript, and generate a concise summary of the video content.

 ## Features